NoCompromises/laravel-project-standard/README_TEMPLATE.md

 You can verify that your containers are in a running state with `docker compose ps`.

 The one tool that we don't manage through Docker Compose is `node`/`npm`.
-The reason is that node only needs to run on demand, and not be constantly run in the background while we're doing development.
+The reason is that `node` only needs to run on demand, and not be constantly run in the background while we're doing development.

-Before you can run any npm commands, you need to build the `node`/`npm` container: `docker build -t my-project-node docker/node`
+To build the `node`/`npm` container, run: `docker build -t my-project-node docker/node`

 **Composer licensing**